AMRI Hospitals: Anuradha Saha case

 On 24 October 2013, the Supreme Court of India ordered AMRI Hospitals to pay compensation for medical negligence at their hospital in Kolkata that led to the death of Anuradha Saha, a US-based child psychologist, on 28 May 1998.
 The court described the standard of medical care at the hospital as "abysmal", and wrote that the court's decision was intended as a "deterrent and a reminder" to the medical community.
 The compensation, which with interest came to Rs.
 11.41 crore (US$1.86 million in 2013), was the highest ever awarded by an Indian court for medical negligence.

 Fire incident

 A fire at the hospital occurred at Dhakuria in South Kolkata in the early morning of 9 December 2011.
 The fire was due to a short circuit in the electrical system.
-It is reported that 95 people, including members of the staff, died due to asphyxiation.
+Ninety-five people, including members of the staff, died due to asphyxiation.
 Six board members were then released on bail after a temporary arrest.
 The Dhakuria Unit of AMRI Hospitals reopened operations two years later after it received clearance in November 2013.